1st Fallschirm-Panzer Division Hermann Göring: Sicily

-General Schmid and a few of his men escaped to mainland Italy, on Göring's express orders, before the surrender.
+General Joseph Schmid and a few of his men escaped to mainland Italy, on Göring's express orders, before the surrender.
 These survivors would join the newly reformed division entitled Panzer-Division Hermann Göring.
 Generalmajor Schmid was awarded the Knight's Cross on 21 May 1944 for his leadership of the HG Kampfgruppe in Tunisia.

 The new division, meanwhile, was built around those scattered elements still working up in France, the Netherlands and Germany, which now gathered in the Naples area.
-Efforts to mould these troops into a cohesive fighting force went ahead at full speed, as the Germans expected an Allied invasion of Sicily.
+Efforts to mould these troops into a cohesive fighting force went ahead urgently, as the Germans expected an Allied invasion of Sicily.
 Over the next few weeks, HG troops would cross over to the island; this new extremely powerful armoured division being ready in June 1943, taking positions around Caltagirone.

 The divisional order of battle in Sicily was: